 - Experiment with different fonts.

-The end result of this process will look something like a piece of modern art, an artistic expression of the mind.
-And the process of creating it will not just increase mindfulness, but will illustrate the mind in a way most people have never seen.
-This one has to be experienced to be believed.
+The result of this process will look something like a piece of modern art, an artistic expression of the mind.
+And the process of creating it won’t just increase mindfulness but will illustrate the mind in a way most people have never seen.
+This exercise has to be experienced to be believed.

 Daily mindful writing exercises can increase our self-awareness and help us to put our thoughts on paper.
 This is a cathartic practice because it helps us to release our thoughts.